 New Mexico, known as the Land of Enchantment, has relatively relaxed marijuana laws.
 Medical marijuana use and cultivation is allowed in the state, but recreational use remains illegal.
 Some local municipalities, including Albuquerque and Santa Fe, have decriminalized possession of small amounts.

 Medical marijuana is legal in New Mexico, but any other possession, sale, distribution, cultivation, or manufacture of the drug is prohibited by criminal law.
-Penalties are relatively forgiving, but the state has not yet decriminalized cannabis.
+Penalties are relatively forgiving, and some municipalities have decriminalized low-level possession.

-Possession of between 1 and 8 ounces is also a misdemeanor and is punishable by as much as one year in jail and $1,000 in fines.
-Possessing more than 8 ounces, meanwhile, is a felony and has a maximum punishment of 18 months in prison and $5,000.
+Possession of between one and eight ounces is also a misdemeanor and is punishable by as much as one year in jail and $1,000 in fines.
+Possessing more than eight ounces, meanwhile, is a felony and has a maximum punishment of 18 months in prison and $5,000.

 Sale or Distribution

-Without remuneration, the sale, distribution, or possession with intent of 1-8 ounces is punishable by up to one year in jail and a fine of $1,000.
+Without remuneration, the sale, distribution, or possession with intent of between one and eight ounces is punishable by up to one year in jail and a fine of $1,000.
 Where the weight is more than 8 ounces, the top punishment is 18 months in prison and $5,000.